-8 Now known as the Local Government (Miscellaneous Provisions) Act 1960; short title changed (see note under s.
+6 Now known as the Local Government (Miscellaneous Provisions) Act 1960; short title changed (see note under s.
 1).

-9 The Schedule to the Metric Conversion Act 1972 was redesignated as the First Schedule by the Metric Conversion Act Amendment Act 1973.

-10 The Third Schedule was inserted by the Metric Conversion Act Amendment Act (No. 2) 1973.
+7 The Schedule to the Metric Conversion Act 1972 was redesignated as the First Schedule by the Metric Conversion Act Amendment Act 1973.
+The Third Schedule was inserted by the Metric Conversion Act Amendment Act (No. 2) 1973.

-11 The Local Government Amendment Act 1979 s.
+8 The Local Government Act Amendment Act 1979 s.
 3(2) is a transitional provision that is of no further effect.

-12 The Local Government Amendment Act (No. 3) 1981 s.
+9 The Local Government Amendment Act (No. 3) 1981 s.
 18(2) is a savings provision that is of no further effect.